avvero/embedded-kafka/readme.md

 ---

+## Examples for using Kafka in integration tests

+One can find examples for using Kafka in integration tests:
+- EmbeddedKafka - module `example-spring-embedded-kafka`
+- Testcontainers - module `example-testcontainers`
+- Embedded Kafka Native - module `example-embedded-kafka-container`

+---

 ## Docker Image

 Ready to use Docker image is hosted on Docker Hub and can be pulled using the following command: